qcri-social/AIDR/API Documentation.md

 Request Headers: `Content-Type: application/json`
 	         `Accept`:  `application/json`

-If no filtering required, then the payload will be as follows:
+**Note**: If no filtering required, then the payload will be as follows:

 `{
   "constraints": []